 Frequently Asked Questions by Volunteers

-Truenet will never monitor your personal internet use or look into your browser history.
+TrueNet will never monitor your personal internet use or look into your browser history.
+We can't using this probe.

 Will the testing affect my internet speed?

-The probe tests the line for activity before performing any action, and will never run while you are online.
+The probe tests the line for activity before performing any action, and will stop running if you are online using more than 0.1Mb/s.

 It will use however much you have allocated.
 If you feel your use is increased and our testing may impact your data limit in any particular month, you are able to control testing levels by changing the allowance, the next test will be on the changed level, either increasing or decreasing according to your instructions.

-Current monthly data limits for Truenet testing include 10, 30 and unlimited GB/month.
-Unlimited is often less than 50GB/month but we may raise that considerably without warning to run tests for various reasons
+Current monthly data limits for Truenet testing include 10, 30 or Unlimited GB/month.
+Unlimited is approximately 56GB/month but we may raise that considerably without warning to run tests for various reasons.
+We prefer you to be on an unlimited plan if you wish to choose this option.
+Remember all tests are performed during quiet periods where traffic is less than 0.1Mb/s.

 Can we test in Australia?

 We have an ongoing need for a small sample of panelists in Australia.
-We are keen to be able to publish comparisons with Telstra as well as TPG/iiNet.
+We are keen to be able to publish comparisons with Telstra and TPG/iiNet.
 If you would like to participate, please apply and we will sort out the difficulties you face due to our NZ focus.
+You do get full access to our results for your probe, which includes live graphs of almost all tests your probe performs, compared to the average of all probes on similar connections.

 How is the Probe Connected?

 The probe is a bridged router, operating in ethernet mode.
-This means it looks like a one-to-many ethernet cable, passing all your commands from your router through it to your computers, printers or other devices.
+This means it looks on the network like a one-to-many ethernet cable, passing all your commands from your router through it to your computers, printers or other devices.

 What tests do you run?

-We measure how long it takes to download several small files and sample websites.
+We measure how long it takes to download several small files and many sample websites.

 We perform network diagnostics (ping, traceroute and DNS resolution) to several locations and we measure the amount of network jitter and delay that is present.